2. Important information and who we are

 - for the management and administration of our business;

-- to communicate with you in order to provide you with services or information about the Nikko AM group of companies (the “Nikko AM Group”) and its services, products and funds; or
+- to communicate with you (via email alerts, event registrations, social media activity and other notices), including through targeted messages and advertisements on or through our website and apps and through third-party websites and apps, in order to provide you with services or information about the Nikko AM group of companies (the “Nikko AM Group”) and its services, products, funds, events and/or news that may be of interest to you; or

 - in order to comply with and in order to assess compliance with applicable laws, rules and regulations, and internal policies and procedures.